nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **3.4.3.
 Searching for an event via name or date** `CommandSearchEvent`

 **Current Implementation**
-The `CommandSearchEvent` class in `seedu.duke.event` handles search of an event via its name or its date.
+The `CommandSearchEvent` class in `seedu.duke.event` handles searching of an event via its name or its date.

 It implements the following operation:
 * `CommandSearchEvent#execute()` - Search all `Event` in `EventList` for the name or date entered by user.